PublicDataWorks/complaint-manager/README.md

 #### Then, set up environment variables for:

-(Use your credentials for auth0 ci and a host of http://localhost:3000/)
+(Use your credentials for auth0 ci)

     TEST_USER
     TEST_PASS
-    HOST

 #### Finally, run nightwatch tests: